MRC-Epid-it24/intake24/apps/docs/config/api/security.md

 ### Access token secret

-Secret to sign JWT access token
+Secret to sign JWT access token.

+You need to set a secret manually or use the [CLI](../../cli/generate-key) to generate a secret.

 - object-path: `jwt.access.secret`
 - dotenv var: `JWT_ACCESS_SECRET`